Von Mises yield criterion

-The maximum distortion criterion (also von Mises yield criterion) states that yielding of a ductile material begins when the second invariant of deviatoric stress $J_2$ reaches a critical value.
+In continuum mechanics, the maximum distortion energy criterion (also von Mises yield criterion) states that yielding of a ductile material begins when the second invariant of deviatoric stress $J_2$ reaches a critical value.
 It is a part of plasticity theory that mostly applies to ductile materials, such as some metals.
-Prior to yield, material response can be assumed to be of a nonlinear elastic, viscoelastic, or linear elastic behavior.
+Prior to yield, material response can be assumed to be of a linear elastic, nonlinear elastic, or viscoelastic behavior.